 We use a special formulated mix that is crucial to having palms here in Nashville Tennessee.
 It is a must to have the proper planting mix for palms to successfully grow in Tennessee due to the high levels of clay and rock.
 With the special formulated mix it will stimulate root and tree growth and nutrients along with proper drainage so the palms will not develop root rot.
+The special palm mix is one of the most crucial steps to establishing a healthy vibrant palm.
+You want your palm to develop a healthy root system that will help the palm establish itself out the early going.
+We use several different varieties of special mix all combined into one for the best palm mix possible full of nutrients.

 Windmill Palm: 5 to 20 foot available single or double trunk, and can get de-fibered, will reach heights of up to 40 foot tall, slow grower.
 Can handle temperatures down to 0 degrees fahrenheit.
 Very majestic and a sure attention grabber.